 How Much Will I Save?

-The federal solar tax credit gives you a credit of up to 26% of the cost of installing a solar energy system here in 2020.
+The federal solar tax credit gives you a credit of up to 30% of the cost of installing a solar energy system.
 That includes the cost of materials, installation, permits, and warranties!
-With this in mind, if it costs you $25,000 to purchase and install a system, then you would receive a $6,500 credit on your taxes.
+With this in mind, if it costs you $25,000 to purchase and install a system, then you would receive a $7,500 credit on your taxes.
 Be warned: This credit only applies if you are the owner of your solar system—even if you finance it—but not if you lease the system.
 That way, you can still take advantage of this benefit of having solar.

 Claiming your ITC credit is easy.
 Just keep your receipts and use IRS Form 5695 to claim your credit when you do your taxes for the year of installation.
 If this sounds like as good a deal to you as it does to us—don’t wait!
 We’ve been helping thousands of Texans go solar for over a decade, and we’re just getting started.
 Contact us today to get your free quote.